 Students who are required to earn credit for music lessons taken off campus will be charged 20% of the regular tuition per credit.

-Students must have approval from the Music Department and the Registrar Services department prior to commencing their music lessons.
+Students must fill out a form and receive approval from the Music Department, Registrar Services department, and Student Financial Services prior to commencing their music lessons (see Registrar Services for the form).